top of page

 • Make sure your letters come from the correct two individuals.

-• One letter must come from your principal, counselor, or a teacher who has taught you.
+• One letter must come from your principal (Assistant/Associate/Vice/House Principal acceptable), or counselor, or a teacher who has taught you.

 • The other letter must come from the advisor of the activity that makes you eligible to apply for this program.